pravega/pravega/documentation/src/docs/index.md

 -->
 # Pravega Overview

 Pravega is an open source storage primitive implementing **Streams** for continuous and unbounded data.
-Pravega stream is durable, elastic, append-only and unbounded sequence of bytes having good performance and strong consistency.
+A Pravega stream is a durable, elastic, append-only and unbounded sequence of bytes having good performance and strong consistency.

 Read [Pravega Concepts](pravega-concepts.md) for more details.